BrandonLMorris/brandonlmorris.github.io/myhome.md

 I'm fascinated by deep learning, and hope to pursue a Ph.D. in artificial intelligence after graduation.
 My particular interests lie in **deep neural network architectures** and **novel training procedures**.
-Practically, I study these in the application of computer vision, and strive to improve how current deep learning models understand the physical world we live in.
+Practically, I study these in the application of __computer vision__, and strive to improve how current deep learning models understand the physical world we live in.

 [ae]: https://blog.openai.com/adversarial-example-research/
 [nguyen]: http://anhnguyen.me/